-- 3. A description and location of all temporary best management practices proposed to be used to minimize off-site impacts during the construction phase; - 4.
-A description and location of all permanent best management practices proposed to be used to stabilize the site within 3 working days following construction; and - 5.
+- 1. Sites of Less than One Acre of Total Land Disturbance.
+The following shall be the minimum requirements for items to be included in a final erosion control plan: - a.
+A scaled drawing of the site with a north arrow, delineation of the proposed land disturbance, existing and proposed buildings, roads, access drives, property boundaries, drainage ways, water bodies, trees, culverts, and other structures within 50 feet of the proposed land disturbance; - b.
+The direction and steepness of slopes before and after the proposed land disturbance; - c.
+A description and location of all temporary best management practices proposed to be used to minimize off-site impacts during the construction phase: - d.
+A description and location of all permanent best management practices proposed to be used to stabilize the site within 3 working days following construction; and - e.
 The name, address and day time phone number of the person(s) charged with installing and maintaining all best management practices and thus subject to the enforcement provisions of sec.
-9.13 of this ordinance. - 6.
-Other information determined to be necessary by the administering authority to ensure compliance with the requirements of this ordinance. - (b) Sites of One Acre or Greater in Total Land Disturbance.
-The following shall be the minimum requirements for items to be included in an erosion control plan: - 1.
+11.13 of this ordinance. - f.
+Other information determined to be necessary by the administering authority to ensure compliance with the requirements of this ordinance. - 2.
+Sites of One Acre or Greater in Total Land Disturbance.
+The following shall be the minimum requirements for items to be included in an erosion control plan: - a.
 Existing Site Map and Data.
-A map and supporting data of existing site conditions at a scale of one inch equals no more than 100 feet showing the following items on the site and within 50 feet in each direction of the site boundaries: - a.
-Ownership boundaries and other references that will accurately identify site location; - b.
-Name, address and daytime telephone number of the applicant; - c.
-Site topography at a contour interval not to exceed 2 feet; - d.
-Location and name, if applicable, of all lakes streams and other water bodies as defined on a 7.5 minute topographic map published by the U.S. Geological Survey; - e.
-Location and name, if applicable, of all other channels, ditches, and other water courses or areas of channelized flow; - f.
-Location and name, if applicable, of all wetlands, as defined on the official wetland zoning maps at the Washington County Land Use and Park Department and as defined by the USDA-Natural Resources Conservation Service (NRCS) under federal jurisdiction and definition; - g.
-Boundaries of shoreland zones, 100 year floodplains, flood fringes and floodways, as defined on the official shoreland and floodplain zoning maps at the Washington County Land Use and Park Department;
+A map and supporting data of existing site conditions at a scale of one inch equals no more than 100 feet showing the following items on the site and within 50 feet in each direction of the sit boundaries: - 1.
+Ownership boundaries and other references that will accurately identify site location; - 2.
+Name, address and daytime telephone number of the applicant; - 3.
+Site topography at a contour interval not to exceed 2 feet: - Location and name, if applicable, of all lakes, streams and other water bodies as defined on a 7.5 minute topographic map published by the U.S. Geological Survey; - 5.
+Location and name, if applicable, of all other channels, ditches, and other water courses or areas of channelized flow: - Location and name, if applicable, of all wetlands, as defined on the official wetland zoning maps at the Washington County Land Use and Park Department and as defined by the USDA-Natural Resources Conservation Service (NRCS) under federal jurisdiction and definition; - Boundaries of shoreland zones, 100 year floodplains, flood fringes and floodways, as defined on the official shoreland and floodplain zoning maps at the Washington County Land Use and Park Department;